MLB-best Twins rally, beat Rays 5-3 in matchup of hot teams

 SCARY

-Rays pitcher Emilio Pagán was hit on the right cheek by a line drive off Schoop’s bat in the sixth but remained in he game.
+Rays pitcher Emilio Pagán was hit on the right cheek by a line drive off Schoop’s bat in the sixth but remained in the game.

 “I was lucky,” Pagan said.
 “Probably my No. 1 fear, most pitchers will agree, that a ball coming back at you is not a fun situation to be in.
 It could have gotten me on my hand a lot more serious, and it definitely could have hit me in the face a lot harder.”